EmilioPelaez/HierarchyResponder/README.md

   var body: some View {
     TriggerView()
       .handleEvent(MyEvent.self) {
-      //  Will be called first
+      //  Will be called first and absorb `MyEvent` objects }
-      }
       .handleEvent {
-      //  Will be called second
+      //  Will be called second, will not receive any `MyEvent` objects }
   }
 }
-}
 ```

-### Receiving an Event or Error
+#### Receiving an Event or Error

-When registering a receive responder, the handling closure can determine if the event or error was handled or not.
+When registering a receive responder, the handling closure will determine if the event or error was handled or not.

 If the event or error was handled, the closure should return `.handled`, otherwise it should return `.unhandled`.